DatAasee Architecture Documentation

 Inventory of databases. |

-| Data Lake |
+| Data-Lake |

 DL |

-Structured, semi-structures, and unstructured data architecture. |
+Structured, semi-structured, and unstructured data architecture. |

 | Declarative Low-Code |